raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Open Chromium](images/start-chromium.png)

 1. In Chromium, locate the address bar at the top and type in `localhost:1880`, then press Enter.
 This will display the Node-RED interface.
-(Your Raspberry Pi does not need to be connected to the internet to use Node-RED - `localhost` is the address the Raspberry Pi uses to refer to itself and `:1880` means that it is looking at port 1880.)
+(Your Raspberry Pi does not need to be connected to the internet to use Node-RED: `localhost` is the address the Raspberry Pi uses to refer to itself and `:1880` means that it is looking at port 1880.)

   ![Navigate to Node-RED](images/blank-node-red.png)